 While lash allergies are rare, most arise from lash adhesives.

 So, people who are allergic to eyelash extension glue or any of its ingredients may often see symptoms like redness, swelling, puffiness, and itchiness around their eyes.
-Moreover, cyanoacrylate allergies can take three days to show up.
+Moreover, cyanoacrylate reactions can take three days to show up.

 Truth be told, only 3% of eyelash extension wearers suffer from allergies related to lash adhesives.